-→ Archive assigned globally to the entire system or to specific SF/SM pubsets and accessed unless another archive is specifically specified.
-There is a separate default system archive for each of the basic HSMS functions → migration (→ SYSMIGRATE), → backup (→ SYSBACKUP), → archival (→ SYSARCHIVE), node backup (→ SYSNODEBACKUP) and node archival (→ SYSNODEARCHIVE).
+-> Archive assigned globally to the entire system or to specific SF/SM pubsets and accessed unless another archive is specifically specified.
+There is a separate default system archive for each of the basic HSMS functions -> migration ( -> SYSMIGRATE), -> version backup ( -> SYSVERSION (only specific to SF/SM pubsets)), -> backup ( -> SYSBACKUP), -> archival ( -> SYSARCHIVE), node backup ( -> SYSNODEBACKUP) and node archival ( -> SYSNODEARCHIVE).